 Mix on low speed for one minute.

-Add lemon zest, dates, almonds and oranges to the flour mixture and blend again for 30 seconds on low speed.
+Add orange zest, dates, almonds and oranges to the flour mixture and blend again for 30 seconds on low speed.

 Add the cream and mix on low just until the ingredients are combined

 Put the dough onto the counter and knead in any unmixed dry ingredients.

 Press into a disc about one inch thick.

 Cut the disc into 10 to 12 pieces depending on the size you like.